UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/README.md

     output = 11 % 5         // output = 11 % 5 = 1  (Returns the remainder of a division between two values)

     // Note: % is known as the modulo operator
+    // Additional Note: These operators are also used in other programming languages

     return 0;                   // Signals the end of the program }